 Davis said she focused on healthcare because her mother suffered two heart attacks in six months.
 Because of the degree she earned through Career Choice, she now has a full-time job as a first aid instructor with the American Red Cross and feels incredibly lucky.

 “People ask me all the time how I got this job,” said Davis,.
 “And I tell them Amazon got me the job!
-If they didn't have Career Choice, I would never, ever even know about going into the healthcare field.”
+If they didn't have Career Choice, I would've never, ever even known about going into the healthcare field.”

 “We offer training paths designed to lead to opportunities and careers outside of Amazon,” said Juan Garcia, director of Associate Career Development at Amazon.
 “If we can help people realize their dreams, we want to be part of it.”

 Davis now teaches daylong safety classes for the Red Cross in Orange County, California, and she also uses the skills she’s learned to help care for her mother, who is doing better.
 The ripple effect doesn’t stop there.

 “I already had a student who actually saved their child who was choking.
 That's just amazing that I've been able to teach those lifesaving skills.”
 Davis said she wears the confidence she gained working at Amazon “like armor” and has no plans to slow down.

 “Career Choice helps everyday employees.
 They do it to help people like me reach their goals.”